List of Fullmetal Alchemist characters: Gluttony

-Gluttony (グラト二ー, Guratonī), the Voracious, possessing powerful jaws and acidic saliva, is an obese, simple-minded homunculus whose thoughts rarely stray far from eating anything.
+Gluttony (グラトニー, Guratonī), the Voracious, possessing powerful jaws and acidic saliva, is an obese, simple-minded homunculus whose thoughts rarely stray far from eating anything.
 He particularly likes eating people, and the only way he can find enjoyment in a battle is if he can eat his opponent afterward.
 During most of the story, Gluttony typically appears in the company of Lust whom he has an attachment to.

 Gluttony is the failed product of Father's attempts to create a Gate of Truth.
 When activating this imperfect portal, Gluttony's stomach opens up, revealing a bestial counter-version of the Eye of Providence at its center.
 His ribs spread out to act as a border for the gate and double as large extensible teeth that can consume everything in his corrupt Eye's field of vision in an instant.
 Anything Gluttony consumes is transported to a stagnant, hellish dimension, which is filled with an endless repugnant sea of blood, and is littered with victims and artifacts from centuries before the start of the series.
 In the ensuing battles after Lust's death, the energy in Gluttony's Philosopher's Stone is exhausted to the point of nearly dying.
 Father later restores Gluttony and sends him with Pride to capture the Elrics.
 Gluttony is repeatedly killed by Greed and Lan Fan, which causes Pride to devour Gluttony in order to gain his abilities while replenishing his own Philosopher's stone.

 The first anime adaptation instead explains Gluttony's origins as a way to produce imperfect Philosopher's Stones from the souls of the people he eats.
 When Gluttony fell into great depression after Lust's death, he is transformed by Dante into a mindless eating machine.
 This act ultimately backfires when Gluttony eats Dante, with the homunculus remaining under Central City before being ultimately destroyed by Wrath using him as payment along with himself to open the Gate.

 Yasuhiro Takato voices him in the first Japanese series, and Tetsu Shiratori in the second.
 Chris Cason is his English voice actor.
 Shinji Uchiyama portrays him in the live-action film adaptation.